Deer Stalking Qualification – 1

 There are a number of Assessment Centers offering DSC1.
 Once registered candidates, have three years to complete the assessment modules, it is possible under exceptional circumstances for them to be completed in one day.

 The DSC1 with Wild Game Meat Hygiene (WGMH) assessment is a mandatory prerequisite for DSC2.

 If you wish to register for DSC1, you should contact an Assessment Centre and obtain a registration form.
 Your chosen Assessment Centre will advise you of their fees and what you are required to do next.

-Assessment Centers usually offer assessment at venues around the country with published dates of events.
+Assessment Centres usually offer assessment at venues around the country with published dates of events.